Assessment

 Reassessment

-For modules including assessment by exam, a student failing the module with a grade of at least 4, and fulfilling all compulsory elements, has the right to reassessment by exam at the next resit diet.
-There is no opportunity for reassessment of continual assessment.
-The final reassessment grade is calculated from the resit exam mark and the original continuous assessment mark, using the same algorithm as for the initial assessment.
-For Honours and Masters modules, grades achieved at reassessment are capped at 7.
+For modules including assessment by exam, a student failing the module with a grade of at least 4, and fulfilling all other compulsory elements, has the right to reassessment by online exam at the next resit diet (in August).
+There is no opportunity for reassessment of coursework.
+The final reassessment grade is calculated from the resit exam mark and the original coursework mark, using the same algorithm as for the initial assessment.
+Grades achieved at reassessment are capped at 7.

-For modules assessed solely by continuous assessment and/or class tests, a student failing the module has no right to reassessment unless indicated otherwise in the Module Catalogue for the relevant academic year.
+For modules assessed solely by coursework (including class tests), a student failing the module has no right to reassessment unless indicated otherwise in the Module Catalogue for the relevant academic year.

 Reassessment for 3000-level modules taken within a General Science programme is handled in the same way as for Honours modules.